 On the basis of what’s happened at recent political conventions and the beginning of the election season, young people will be witnessing name-calling, stereotyping, hateful comments, online hate, and in some cases veiled bodily threats.
 Kids will hear things on TV at home and on the televisions that are broadcasting in lounges, waiting rooms, doctor’s offices, and everywhere else.
 They will hear radios broadcasting the news at home and in other peoples’ homes.
 And, of course, there’s social media.

 Those ubiquitous gadgets that rarely leave kids’ hands will provide enormous exposure to what’s now called the “social media election.”
-Of course, much of this information is already available to kids who explore the World Wide Web, but the content and concentration of social media exposure during an election cycle is different.
+Of course, much of this information is already available to kids who explore the World Wide Web, but the content and concentration of social media exposure during an election cycle are different.

 - If your family does not have a media plan that incorporates regular discussion about civility, respect, and ethical behavior, it’s time to get started.
 Conversations at home need to occur often, and the content may test adult listening skills.